 Introduction

 Oracle SQL is a language for managing relational databases in Oracle Database.
 It enables data querying, manipulation, definition, control, and transaction management, while also supporting built-in functions and PL/SQL for complex programming and data processing tasks.
-In this Oracle to SQL Server Migration Challenges blog you will learn about the various challenges faced by beginners in doing Oracle to SQL Server Migration.
+In this Oracle to SQL Server Migration Challenges blog, you will learn about the various beginner challenges in Oracle to SQL Server Migration.
+Learn further with our Oracle SQL course in Chennai.

 1. Understanding SQL Dialects

-Challenge: The syntactical differences between Oracle SQL and SQL Server’s T-SQL can lead to confusion when writing queries.
+Challenge: The syntactic differences between Oracle SQL and SQL Server’s T-SQL can confuse when writing queries.

 Solution: Take the time to learn the distinctions between Oracle SQL and T-SQL.
 Utilize online tutorials, documentation, and resources to gain a better understanding of each dialect’s unique features.
 Engaging in user forums can also provide valuable insights from seasoned professionals.